 Great Britain’s Monthly Energy Stats

-Distribution networks transported 70% of our gas to homes, offices, hospitals etc and power stations received 8%.
+Distribution networks delivered 34% of our gas to homes, offices, hospitals, and other facilities, while 38% was exported.

 If you have any questions about these figures, contact us here.